“Fall down seven times; stand up eight.” Japanese Proverb

 DO YOU NEED TO TRAIN YOGA FOR BALANCE?

-From a neurological point of view, balance training is great for improving body awareness, body control and coordination.
+From a neurological point of view, balance training is great for improving body awareness, control and coordination.
 This allows for greater precision, accuracy and efficiency of movement.
 It also enhances focus and concentration.
 Furthermore, balance poses and sequences are fun and challenging, which keeps you engaged in your training.

-ADVANTAGES OF TRAINING YOGA FOR BALANCE
+ADVANTAGES OF TRAINING BALANCE IN YOGA

 - In yoga, we practice drishti or ‘focused gaze’ in balance poses.
 Use of the drishti, much like the breath, enhances concentration and focus.